WallD3v/ZygiskModuleBase/README.md

 ## Main files
 - /module/src/main/cpp/game.h
   This file stores the library name and game package name
+- /module.gradle
+  This file contains the main info about module.
+This info is visible in Magisk

 ## How to use
 1. Install [Magisk](https://github.com/topjohnwu/Magisk) v24 or later and enable Zygisk